simonLeary42/lmod-hierarchy-explorer/README.md

 # lmod-hierarchy-explorer
 This is a nodejs app meant to be run from Open OnDemand.

-A python script runs the Lmod spider, then builds a json file which is opened by nodejs and rendered with a customized version of http://github.com/summerstyle/jsonTreeViewer

 It provides an interface similar to `module avail`, but on the whole hierarchy.

 It also adds folding/unfolding of branches, searching, and a toggle switch for whether or not to display hidden modules.